Last updated on June 13th, 2023

-From lowering cholesterol, through balancing sugar to strengthening muscles, Spirulina has long been recognized as the most powerful natural multivitamin dietary supplement in the world.
+From lowering cholesterol, through balancing sugar to strengthening muscles, Spirulina has long been recognized by renowned global entities such as NASA and WHO as the most powerful natural multivitamin dietary supplement in the world.

 But what is it that makes spirulina so good for our bodies?
 Stay with me as I explore some of spirulina’s most valuable nutrition components and their impact on your overall health and well-being.

 Protein in Spirulina

 The protein in Spirulina is excellent in quality, as it contains all the essential amino acids without the extra fat and calories you’d get if you got your protein from meat or dairy.
 In fact, a tablespoon of Spirulina contains only 20 calories, 1.7g of carbohydrates, and about 1g of fat, which includes omega-3 and omega-6 fatty acids.